dinhthong/fileio_excel_wf/readme.md

 [] Allow to limit Input Text Size
 [] Allow to enter password for the excel file.
 Like entering a password.
 But it will be encrypted with a KEY (only available to programmer) and save to new line in the txt file
 [] Save input characters template
++ The config file must follows the proper template.